 What Is the Rarest Purple Gem?

-There are several purple gemstones that are incredibly rare.
-Purple diamonds are potentially the rarest of beautiful gems, as they don’t often occur naturally.
-Additionally, due to their cost, most people won’t encounter a purple diamond without specifically looking to track one down, as they aren’t widely carried in most chain jewelry stores.
+Several purple gemstones are incredibly rare.
+Purple diamonds are potentially the rarest of beautiful gems, as they don't often occur naturally.
+Additionally, because of their cost, most people won't encounter a purple diamond unless they specifically look for one, as they aren't widely carried in most chain jewelry stores.

 Both taaffeite and purple sapphire are also incredibly rare, though likely not as rare as purple diamonds.
 Tanzanite is another one of the rarer purple gemstones, though it's generally more widely available than the others.